 At one point or another, most dogs will experience joint problems.
 Although this usually occurs when they are older, young dogs can suffer from joint problems as well.
 Joint problems are most common in certain (large) breed dogs and are caused partly by genetic predisposition.
 Contrarily, joint problems can also occur due to an unsuited diet or sudden, rash movements.
-Products like Seraquin can hep in case of joint problems.
+Products from manufacturers like Beaphar can hep in case of joint problems.

 Give your puppy time to develop

 The physical development of dogs can be negatively influenced at an early stage.
 A common problem is taking a puppy on too long a walk.
 It is much better to take a young dog out for a few short walks during the day, rather than one long walk.
 A basic rule of thumb is that the amount of minutes you walk your puppy should equal its age in weeks.
 This means an additional minute is added to the walk each week, in order to gradually build up the amount of exercise.

 Movement and flooring

 There are certain types of movement that are not good for young dogs to do, such as jumping, climbing stairs, tight turns or walking on slippery floors.
 Canine arthritis can occur when dogs improperly overburden their joints.
 This causes erosion of cartilage, which necessary for smooth movements and shock absorption in the joints.
 Good types of movement and exercise include swimming and walking in a straight line.

 It is important to make sure that your puppy receives the right diet as low quality food or food with an inaccurate phosphorus and calcium balance can actually pave the way for the development of joint problems.
 This is particularly true of large breed puppies, as the right diet can help prevent many types of problems.
 Obesity is another main contributor to joint problems so it is essential to closely monitor dogs that have a tendency to become overweight